-All the date, which is presented on the dial, is easily legible.
+All the data, which is presented on the dial, is easily legible.

 The hour and minute hands, as well as the Arabic numerals, are covered with white Superluminova, the small seconds hand at 9 hours is black, while the chronograph hands are red, as are the tachymeter and telemeter scale, which makes reading the watch even easier.

 There are additional red elements on the body (at 12 hours on the bidirectional fluted bezel and on the chronograph reset button at 4 o’clock,) but, to my opinion, they somehow detract from the vintage spirit of the timekeeper.
 Perhaps, it would be better if the paint had a more brownish look to it, I don’t know.

 Presented in a satin-finished stainless steel case 40 millimeters in diameter and less than 14 millimeters high, the watch is animated by the HAN3601 automatic movement, which is in fact a slightly modified ETA Valjoux 7753 ebauche, which is known for its reliability and robustness.